Kanguva: Filming

 Part of the film was shot in Goa.

 Filming was intended to begin in November 2021 after Siva's commitments in Annaatthe.
 Later, it was pushed to July 2022 after Suriya had completed the shooting schedule of Bala's Vanangaan in June and test shoot of Vetrimaaran's Vaadivaasal in July.
 The film's principal photography ultimately began with the first schedule on 24 August 2022 in Chennai with a customary pooja ceremony.
 The first schedule was concluded in five days there.

 The second schedule commenced in Goa on 20 September.
 Patani joined the sets the very next day.
 A massive set was erected in the outskirts where most portions had been shot.
 A stunt sequence involving more than 250 extras was also shot there.
 During this schedule, pictures and footage from the sets were leaked and went viral, causing the studio, Studio Green, to warn of legal action against the ones responsible.
-The second schedule was completed on 11 October and the team took a break for a couple of weeks on the account of Diwali.
+The second schedule was completed on 11 October and the team took a break for a couple of weeks on account of Diwali.
 The next and third schedule was reported to commence again in Chennai and also in Pondicherry post-Diwali, while the subsequent schedule was set to be held in Sri Lanka for 60 days.
-Since the film is set in two timelines and has a 1000-year old backstory, most parts filmed during the second schedule in Goa makes up the present day portions while the ones in the Sri Lanka schedule would make up the period ones.
+Since the film is set in two timelines and has a 1000-year old backstory, most parts filmed during the second schedule in Goa makes up the present-day portions while the ones in the Sri Lanka schedule would make up the period ones.
 However, the film was eventually not shot in Sri Lanka.

 For the next schedule, Suriya trained hard to sport a six pack look.
 The third schedule began on 16 December in Ennore, Chennai as reported, with Patani and Yogi Babu being included in this schedule.
-Few days later, the team started shooting action sequences at a grand set erected at Ennore Port, which were choreographed by Supreme Sundar, who was hired during this schedule.
+A few days later, the team started shooting action sequences at a grand set erected at Ennore Port, which were choreographed by Supreme Sundar, who was hired during this schedule.
 It was a short schedule which was completed by late-December.
 By January 2023, 60% of shooting was completed.
 Filming resumed on 4 January 2023 at EVP Film City in Chennai.
 It was completed by January end.
 In early February, the makers erected a set resembling an aeroplane for shooting action sequences.
-Few days before that, an action sequence with around 50 extras clashing with Suriya was filmed in a gym.
+A few days before that, an action sequence with around 50 extras clashing with Suriya was filmed in a gym.